illarion/lockenv/TECHNICAL_SPEC.md

    - Read encrypted data from files bucket
    - Decrypt contents
    - Verify SHA-256 hash
+   - Check if file exists locally
+   - If exists and differs, handle conflict (keep local, use vault, or prompt)
    - Write to disk with original permissions
    - Restore modification time
+4. Return result with extracted, skipped, and error counts
 ```

 ## Security Model